sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 ## Conclusions

-We've seen how a managed cluster configurations can be backed up and restored in a new Hub without affecting other PODs except the RHACM pods in the managed cluster (restarting due to `boostrap-hub-kubeconfig` replacing).
+We've seen how a managed cluster configurations can be backed up and restored in a new Hub without affecting other PODs except for the RHACM pods in the managed cluster (restarting due to `boostrap-hub-kubeconfig` replacing).